-Michelle Waldran was born in Seoul, Korea but calls Tulsa, Oklahoma her home town.
+Michelle Waldran was born in Seoul, Korea but calls Tulsa, Oklahoma her home.

-Michelle wanted to be more proficient with a handgun for self protection in the beginning.
-This interest quickly became her passion when she took an advanced handgun class from TDSA.
-After several classes, Michelle knew she wanted to help and encourage other women to be more comfortable around firearms.
-This lead her to become a handgun instructor.
+Initially she wanted to be more proficient with a handgun for self protection, an interest that quickly became her passion when she took a TDSA advanced handgun class.
+Several classes later, Michelle knew she wanted become a handgun instructor and teach other women about firearms.

-"I discovered 3 Gun in the fall of 2013 when I went to the gun range as a spectator.
-That is where I met two professional shooters, Taran Butler and Diana Liedorff Muller who encouraged me to try it out.
-After watching several matches and seeing the comradery between the shooters.
-I wanted to be part of this amazing community.
+"I discovered 3 Gun in the fall of 2013 when I went to watch an event.
+There I met two pro shooters, Taran Butler and Diana Liedorff Muller who encouraged me to try it.
+After watching several matches and seeing the camaraderie between the shooters decided to participate.

-I fell in love with the Walther PPQ the minute I wrapped my petite hands around the ergonomic grips.
-I also noticed that I can reach the magazine release button without having to break up my grip.
+I fell in love with the Walther PPQ the minute I wrapped my petite hands around the ergonomic grip and found that I could still reach the mag release without breaking my grip.
 This is a huge deal for me, especially in competition when every second counts.
 No other full size handgun was able to deliver this feature.
 Now that I found my perfect handgun, I hope to continually improve my game!"